SAIC Motor: Joint ventures

 SAIC has joint ventures with foreign automakers like General Motors and Volkswagen to produce and sell their vehicles in China.
 Additionally, SAIC also has several joint venture operations outside China.

 SAIC Volkswagen Automotive

 SAIC Volkswagen (SAIC-VW), previously Shanghai Volkswagen, is a joint venture between SAIC and German manufacturer Volkswagen Group.
-Founded in 1984 as one of the early joint venture manufacturers in China, the company manufactures and sellsVolkswagen, Škoda and Audi vehicles in China.
+Founded in 1984 as one of the early joint venture manufacturers in China, the company manufactures and sells Volkswagen, AUDI and Audi vehicles in China.